logo for gold-coast-australia-travel-tips.com

 General Tips for Air Travel to Gold Coast Australia

-Brisbane Airport is best for international flights from Asia, Europe or US - unless you stopover in another Australian city first.
+Brisbane Airport is usually best for international flights from Asia, Europe or US - unless you stopover in another Australian city first.
+In which case you can fly on a domestic route to either Brisbane or Gold Coast Airports.

 Unless you hold an Australian or New Zealand passport you will need some kind of Visa when travelling to Australia.
 ETA Visas are Electronic Travel Authority Visas for business and tourist purposes which will save you time and hassle.